dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 ### Reusing app bundles / apks

-In some scenarios, you might need to re-use one apk for multiple work items and for example supply each with a different custom command.
+In some scenarios, you might need to re-use one application for multiple work items, i.e. to supply each with a different custom command to run the application with different parameters or to run the application on different test targets (e.g. different versions of iOS).

 You can then name the item however you like and supply the path to the app as metadata:

 ```xml